gokul68/Elec_Club_MiniTask2/README.md

 Advantages of this approach:- Cheap and easy to implement.

 Disadvantages:- The python code will have to be running while the mouse is connected.
 Also, reading data from the bluetooth module in python might be tough.

+# 2. Arduino Anti-dog Trash Can
+## Problem statement:-
+A trash can that ensures that a dog doesn't take trash from it.

+## Ideation:-
+Currently, the project makes use of a button to check if the trash can is open for more than 5 seconds and if it is, it plays an audio to make the dog go away.
+However, the disadvantage of this is that it can mistake the owner for the dog.

+I suggest using two IR proximity sensors to check if the dog is trying to open the can.
+One should be be near the top of the can and the other should be near the bottom.
+Both of them should be opposite to the hinge of the lid.
+The states of these two sensors can be compared to find out if it is a dog or a human near the can.
+If it is only the bottom one that is trigerred then it is a dog but if it is a human both will be trigerred.
+If the dog tries to trick the senosors by standing on the side, then only the top sensor will get trigerred when it tries to open it.
+The data from the sensors will be sent to an Arduino Uno which will play the audio if the required conditions are satisfied.

+Advantages of this approach:- Will be able to distinguish between human and dog.

+Disadvantages:- Will be tougher to implement.